The billion pound hangover

 Image credit: BrewDog

-The decline shows the other side of that coin.
-When your differentiation is authenticity, every strategic compromise is magnified.
-When your community is financially invested, disappointment becomes reputational damage.
-When your brand is built as a protest, success can make you the thing you once attacked.
+But its decline shows the other side of that coin.
+When your differentiation is authenticity, every compromise in values is magnified.
+When your brand is born from anti-establishment protest, success can turn you into the thing you once attacked.
+No wonder then that its brand health score dropped to a record low in early 2026.